Skip to content

 h_x, h_y = 0.140150 * np.array([1.0, 1.0, -1.0, -1.0]), 0.120150 * np.array([-1.0, 1.0, 1.0, -1.0]) # ARX5

-If you are using a custom frame size, please modify these values to match your robot's measurements.
+If you are using a custom frame size, please modify h_x and h_y to match your robot's measurements.

 Logitech camera

-Retrieve the camera's serial number using either of the following commands:
+If you plan to use a Logitech camera, please specify its serial number in constants.py.
+Retrieve the camera's serial number using either of these commands:

 lsusb -v -d 046d:0843 | grep iSerial